 About Chesapeake Energy Corporation

-Chesapeake Energy builds hydrocarbon reserves through the acquisition and development of oil and gas assets across the US.
-The company, one of the biggest natural gas producers in the US and the world, has estimated proved reserves of some 6.5 trillion cu. ft. of natural gas equivalent.
-Chesapeake has exploration and production assets in Appalachia, the Mid-Continent, the Barnett, Bossier, and Haynesville shale plays, the Permian Basin and the Rockies.
-The company boasts 22,700 producing oil and natural gas wells that turn out 575,000 barrels of oil equivalent per day.
-The company was founded in 1989 by fracking pioneer Aubrey McClendon, who died in a car crash in 2016 shortly after being indicted for bid rigging.
+Chesapeake Energy is an exploration and production company with oil and gas assets across the US.
+The company, one of the biggest natural gas producers in the US and the world, has estimated proved reserves of some 6.8 trillion cu. ft. of natural gas equivalent (about 50% of the reserves are undeveloped).
+Chesapeake has exploration and production assets in Appalachia, the Mid-Continent, the Barnett, Bossier, and Haynesville shale plays, and the Rockies.
+The company boasts 13,200 producing oil and natural gas wells that turn out 520,000 barrels of oil equivalent per day.
+Customers have included Valero Energy Corp., Royal Dutch Shell, and BP.

 Sales and Marketing

 Chesapeake sells through market-sensitive short-term or spot price contracts.
 Natural gas and NGL production is sold to purchasers under percentage-of-proceeds contracts, percentage-of-index contracts or spot price contracts.
 Valero Energy accounted for 10% of revenue in 2018.